geosolutions-it/charts/geoserver/latest/JDBCConfig_readme.md

 kubectl edit configmap/cm-jdbcstore-init-import
 kubectl edit configmap/cm-jdbcstore-enabled
 ```

+Also edit `kubectl edit configmap/hazelcast-xml` and adjust the namespace of the FQDN string `standalone-hz.default.svc.cluster.local` as necessary.
+(For example, If you installed this helm chart in a different namespace)

 3. Patch the geoserver statefulset to mount the "cm-jdbc-init-import" and "cm-jdbcstore-init-import" configmap and replicaCount is set to 1: